California Bag Ban: Answering the 7 Most Common Questions

 How can Factory Direct Promos help?

 Answer: In a previous post, we discussed the bag ban in Puerto Rico’s impact on both retailers and consumers.
-In the wake of the recent laws and regulations that are leading towards a more environmentally-friendly mindset in daily life, we offer a variety of reusable and recyclable products.
+In the wake of the recent laws and regulations leading towards a more environmentally-friendly mindset in daily life, we offer a variety of reusable and recyclable products.

 You can get in touch with us today to learn more about reusable bags that can be customized to your preferences.Tagged